DamienBraillard/PiTFTDomoPanel/README.md

 You should see the boot screen upon reboot and end up with a prompt once the boot has completed.

-## Installation and configuration of the X11 server and the web browser
+## Installation and configuration of the X11 server
-Now that we have the TFT with it's framebuffer working, we can attack installing and setting up X11.
+Now that we have the TFT with it's framebuffer working, we can attack installing and setting up the application.

 We will use the following software:
 * X11: will be responsible for the graphical environment.
 * matchbox: a minimal lightweight window manager.
 * nodm: a minimal window manager
-* midori: a small webkit based browser
 * xset: a X tool that can be used to tweak stuff like the screen saver
 * unclutter: a X tool that allows to hide the mouse cursor.